 History of Oxenfoord Castle

 Oxenfoord Castle near Edinburgh has its origins in a 16th century tower house, and the Grade I Listed building you see today is a wonderful blend of the architectural genius of both Robert Adam in the 1780s and William Burn in the 19th century.

 From the 1840s the castle has been the seat of the Earls of Stair, but before this time it was associated with the Dalrymple name alone.
 It was inherited by Lady Dalrymple in 1799.
-Her husband, John Dalrymple commissioned his friend from the University of Edinburgh, architect Robert Adam, to enlarge the castle shortly after he and his wife inherited it, and so it was that the magnificent building emerged around the original tower house, with the spectacular approach bridge also constructed at the same time.
+Her husband, John Dalrymple, commissioned his friend, architect Robert Adam, f,rom the University of Edinburgh, to enlarge the castle shortly after his wife inherited it.
+So it was that the magnificent building we know today began its evolution from the original tower house, with the spectacular approach bridge also constructed at the same time.

 In 1931, the redoubtable Lady Marjorie Dalrymple, sister of the 11th Earl of Stair, founded a girls’ boarding school at the castle.
 Oxenfoord Castle School ran for over 60 years until 1993 when the school closed.
 The castle underwent a major renovation programme under the watchful eye of the Hon.
 Michael and Harriet Dalrymple.
 Michael and Harriet have lived in the castle since that time, and brought up their four children here, as well as farming the estate and establishing a flourishing exclusive events venue business.